-There are no regular classroom sessions for the practicum.
-Students are able to meet with practicum course masters each quarter through scheduled office hours or one-on-one meetings.
+Students are able to meet with practicum course faculty through scheduled class sessions that take place a couple times per quarter or one-on-one meetings.

 Note: For BRAMS Applied students- you will need to submit a CPT authorization form prior to starting your Practicum.
 Please contact Stephanie O. Guerrero, stephieg@uw.edu.